yushulx/dotnet-twain-wia-sane-scanner/examples/installer/README.md

 # Windows Installer for .NET TWAIN Document Scanner
-The project demonstrates how to use [WiX Toolset](https://wixtoolset.org/) to create a Windows Installer for a .NET TWAIN document scanner application and Dynamsoft Service.
+The project demonstrates how to use [WiX Toolset](https://wixtoolset.org/) to create a Windows Installer for a .NET TWAIN document scanner application and Dynamic Web TWAIN Service.

 ## How to Build the Installer
 1. Build the `WinFormsDocScan` project to generate the document scanner application.
 You need to request a [30-day FREE trial license](https://www.dynamsoft.com/customer/license/trialLicense?product=dwt) and update the license key in the `Form1.cs` file.